nexmo-se/multi-caller/README.md

     npm install

 ## 2. Populate “.env”
-Copy `.env-samp` file as `.env` and put in the values for the following:
+Copy `.env-sample` file as `.env` and put in the values for the following: